-Click here to submit the Honors Application Online
+Click here to submit an English Honors Application online.

 Please note: Email is the best and most reliable way to contact the faculty who are listed below with any questions or concerns that you may have regarding the Honors Program.

-Feel free to stop by and check out the Honors Resource Room (Humanities 385), a space set aside for students who are members of the Honors Program.
+Feel free to stop by and check out the Honors Resource Room (Humanities 373), a space reserved for students who are members of the Honors Program.
 The Honors Resource Room houses a library of theses from past years, and it also is supplied with personal computer stations and other research resources.
-It provides a nice meeting space for Honors students to work individually on their projects or to share ideas, or plan upcoming events.
+It provides a nice meeting space for Honors students to work individually on their projects, to share ideas, or to plan upcoming events.

 What Is Honors?

 If you become part of the Honors Program, you will join a relatively small community within the department's undergraduate population.
 In your junior year, you join a community of ambitious and interesting students like yourself who are committed to their own intellectual and academic development.
 In a seminar setting, you will work closely with a faculty member to study a special topic you are interested in working on in-depth, and you will begin developing the research skills that you need to do an original project of your own.
 In your senior year, you will join a group of thesis writers; usually there are between 10 and 25 people in this class.
 Each member of that group will be writing an independent research project in a field of her choosing and on a topic of her own design.
 These research projects, which are called undergraduate theses, usually average between 50 and 80 pages in length.
 In your own thesis, you will focus on an in-depth critical project on a cultural issue, a theoretical issue, an author, a literary period, or some other element of English Studies that intellectually stimulates and is particularly appealing to you.